ahellander/pyurdme/README.md

-pyurdme
+PyURDME
 =======

-pyurdme is a modeling and simulation toolkit for spatial stochastic simulations.
+PyURDME is a modeling and simulation toolkit for spatial stochastic simulations.
 It makes use of a modified version of the core solver of URDME (www.urdme.org) for mesocopic simulations via the Reaction-Diffusion Master Equation (RDME), and builds on Dolfin/FeniCS (http://fenicsproject.org) for geometric modeling, meshing and Finite Element Assembly.

 Currently supported (tested) platforms are MacOSX >= 10.8 and Ubuntu >= 12.04.